tkonopka/crossmap/docs/crossprep.rst

 Wiktionary
 ~~~~~~~~~~

-[Wiktionary](http://www.wiktionary.org) is an online dictionary that is part
+`Wiktionary <http://www.wiktionary.org>`_ is an online dictionary that is part
-of [wikimedia](http://www.wikimedia.org).
+of `Wikimedia <http://www.wikimedia.org>`_.
 It provides bulk downloads of all
 the word definitions in its database.

-The `wiktionary` utility parses the
+The ``wiktionary`` utility parses the definitions and constructs files that
-definitions and constructs files that are suitable for `crossmap`.
+are suitable for ``crossmap``.

 .. code:: bash

-    python crossprep.py wiktionary --outdir /output/dir --name wiktionary \
+    python crossprep.py wiktionary --outdir /output/dir \
+                  --name wiktionary \
                   --wiktionary enwiktionary-pages-articles.xml.bz2 \
                   --wiktionary_length 10

-This command taks as input `xml.bz2` compressed files, as provided by the
+This command processes compressed xml files, as provided by the
 wiktionary download page.
 The second argument is numerical factor that
 instructs the utility to skip over some words and the definitions.
 The
 utility looks at the length (number of characters) of words and their
 definitions.
 If the ratio of lengths for the definition and the word is
-smaller than the threshold, the word is omitted from the ouput.
+smaller than the threshold, the word is omitted from the output.